Atlas975/Notes/MachineLearning/Transformers/Self-attention.md

 ___
 # Self-attention
 - A mechanism in [[Neural_networks|neural networks]] primarily used for [[Transformers|transformer]] models.
 This is crucial for tasks like translation, where the meaning of a word can depend on the words around it
 - This mechanism enables the model to weigh the importance of tokens in a sequence relative to each other.
-This is also done in [[Concurrency|parallel]] rather than sequentially, taking advanatge of [[Multi-Process_systems]]
+This is also done in [[Concurrency|parallel]] rather than sequentially

 ![[Pasted image 20240606213618.png|400|350]]